google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 Development with the service worker is not necessarily a trivial process.
 It is, by design, a low-level API and there can be a fair bit of code involved.
 While you could write your own service worker code, there are some libraries provided that automate many of the details for you while also following the best practices and avoiding common gotchas.

-The `sw-toolbox` library and `sw-precache` module go hand-in-hand and are built on top of the service worker primitives, like the Cache and Fetch APIs.These tools abstract low-level complexities and make it easier for developers to work with service workers.
+The `sw-toolbox` library and `sw-precache` module go hand-in-hand and are built on top of the service worker primitives, like the Cache and Fetch APIs.
+These tools abstract low-level complexities and make it easier for developers to work with service workers.
+This section provides some simple examples of these tools, but the sw-precache and sw-toolbox  [codelabs](lab-sw-precache-and-sw-toolbox) and accompanying  [Using sw-precache and sw-toolbox](using-sw-precache-and-sw-toolbox) textbook provide more details and examples.

 #### The `sw-toolbox` Library